 If you don't enter any reporters, the runs will still take place.
 This is useful if you want to record the results yourself your own way, such as with the export-world command.
+You can use reporters you have defined in the Code tab.
+Reporters appear as column headers.
+If you prefer compact headers you could replace count patches with [ pcolor = red ] with a reporter red-patches defined in the Code tab.

-Measure runs at every step: Normally NetLogo will measure model runs at every step, using the reporters you entered in the previous box.
+Run metrics every step: Normally NetLogo will measure model runs at every step, using the reporters you entered in the previous box.
 If you're doing very long model runs, you might not want all that data.
-Uncheck this box if you only want to measure each run after it ends.
+Uncheck this box if you want to either only measure model runs at the end of the run or if you want to specify certain conditions when measurements should be taken.